LUCAS TALBOTIER

 Galerie Dutko is pleased to present a new exhibition by French artist Lucas Talbotier (b.
 1994) from November 14 to December 14, 2024.
 A collection of large, medium, and small format paintings, as well as works on paper, will be showcased on this occasion.
 Under the title *Auprès de toi*, this second exhibition with the gallery reveals the recent evolution of the artist’s work, enriched by new reflections on portraiture, landscape, and the pictorial transcription of emotions linked to sensitivity and grace.

 The exhibition catalog will feature a preface by art critic Grégoire Lubineau and will include an exclusive interview between Lucas Talbotier and painter Nathan Bertet (b.
-1997, soon to be exhibited at galerie Jousse in Paris).
+1997, soon to be exhibited at galerie Jousse Entreprise in Paris).

 Installation views